lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 Memory
 ******

-The Modem library must have a region of absolute positioned RAM.
+The Modem library needs a region of RAM within the first lower 128KB to share with the modem.
-The region must be configured as non-secure RAM by the secure application.
+In order to be accessible by both the Modem and the Application, that region of RAM must be configured as non-secure by the secure application.
-The starting address of this region must be 0x20010000, and the size of the block is 0xC020 bytes.

-The secure domain memory is divided into segments of 8 KB RAM blocks.
-Because the size of the Modem library block is 0xC020 bytes, it is not aligned to full 8 KB blocks.
-It occupies six blocks and a small part of a seventh block.

-The leftover memory in that seventh block (8160 bytes, starting at address 0x2001 c020) is configured as non-secure, but it can be used by the application.

 The following RAM overview diagram shows where in the sequential RAM the Modem library must be positioned, and also indicates the important memory position values.
 The dotted lines represent 8 KB memory blocks.
 Note that the Modem library occupies more than six full blocks.